Bright688/PersonalFinanceTrackerProject/README.md

 ## Dependencies
 - `matplotlib`: Required for generating graphs in the financial report.
-- `Jupyter Notebook`: Required for running the interactive notebooks.
+- `JupyterLab` or JupyterLab: Required for running the interactive notebooks.
+-
+## Jupyter Notebook
+-  To use jupyterLab create another folder named JupyterLab and duplicate the main.py and add to the folder and rename the extension to ipynb.
+-  Rename from main.py to main.ipynb and duplicate the data.json and place in the JupyterLab folder.

 ## Contributors
 - [Bright Akaraiwe]